 Some examples of common unacceptable claims:

 Restores hair cells

 |Prevents, reduces or reverses the physiological changes and degeneration condition brought about by aging

 Source: ASEAN Cosmetic Claims Guidelines

-Contact us for a free consultation by filling in the form below.
+Contact us for a free consultation by filling in the form below or go to the cosmetic product registration page.
 Our consultants will gladly assist you with importing cosmetic products to Vietnam as well as with setting up a company in Vietnam.

 Get in touch with Emerhub by filling in the form below and our consultants will reach out to you within a few working hours.

 More articles from Vietnam

 A Guide to Setting up a Foreign-Owned Logistics Company in Vietnam

 Explore the essential steps and insights for establishing a foreign-owned logistics company in Vietnam.
 Navigate the legal framework to ensure a successful venture in the Vietnamese market